Info for new and prospective members

 The sport is quite labour intensive and relies on the voluntary effort of many members to organise its events.
 In general, orienteers enjoy making things happen as well as participating.
 Our main orienteering events involve an event organiser and a course planner.
 The competition is overseen by a controller, usually from a neighbouring club.

 Other Airienteers help on a team basis.
 Every club member is allocated to one of three teams 1, 2 or 3.
-One team is asked to help at level B or C events on a rotating basis.
+One team is asked to help at National (level B) or Regional (C) events on a rotating basis.
 Each team contains a set of team leaders each responsible for one of the following tasks:

 - finish and results